oauthenticator.oauth2#

 , such as an oauth handler or another automatic login handler, registered with.get_handlers()

-.New in version 0.8.
+.Added in version 0.8.

 - auto_login_oauth2_authorize c.OAuthenticator.auto_login_oauth2_authorize = Bool(False)#